What is a Migraine?

 Very rarely, a person might experience partial paralysis, or faint and lose consciousness.

-Accompanying the pain, some people will feel nauseous or even vomit.
+Accompanying the pain, some people will experience nausea or even vomit.
 An increased sensitivity to sound and light is not uncommon.

 Migraines can differ from person to person.
 There are, however, five stages attributed to a migraine.